mGresset/beelieve_in_ourselves/README.md

 This experience ensured us about the autonomy of our system, knowing that we started it with about 50% of battery level. \
 As shown in graph during the week the battery did not reach any critical level as it stayed above 50%. \
-The second and third day of the experience, the weather was sunny in part of the day, so we were able to confirm that the solar panel is able to fully charge the battery in a relatively short time. \
+The second and third day of the experience were sunny in part of the day, so we were able to confirm that the solar panel is able to fully charge the battery in a relatively short time. \
 In addition, we were able to conclude that the system could go through many days with clouds covering the sun during the entirety of the day, and even heavy fog as it was the case on the 11th of January.

 ![image](https://github.com/CamilleDouzet/beelieve_in_ourselves/blob/main/image/ubidots3.jpg)

 Unfortunately, we were not able to test the weight sensor in a variety of situations, as the bees do not leave the hive in theses temperatures.\
-Not to mention, we were able to conclude that the sensor worked without any issue during the week as the readouts did not show any anomaly caused be the elements.
+Although we were able to conclude that the sensor worked without any issue during the week as the readouts did not show any anomaly caused be the elements.

 ## Prospects for improvements